Toilet Replacement Program (TRP) FAQs

 DEP has been monitoring leaks in a portion of the Delaware Aqueduct Rondout West Branch Tunnel (RWBT) that connects the Rondout Reservoir in Ulster County to the West Branch Reservoir in Putnam County, specifically in the towns of Roseton and Wawarsing.
 The leaks release between 15 and 35 million gallons of water a day, depending on the amount of water the aqueduct is carrying.
 In order to address the leaks in the Delaware Aqueduct, DEP has developed the Water for the Future (WFF) initiative.

 As a part of the Water for the Future Program, DEP will build a three-mile bypass tunnel around a portion of the aqueduct that is leaking in Roseton in Orange County, and repair other leaks in Wawarsing, in Ulster County, from the inside of the existing tunnel.
 Construction of the bypass tunnel is expected to be completed by 2020, at which point the leaking portion of the Delaware Aqueduct will be shut-down and decommissioned and the bypass tunnel will be connected to the system to convey water past the leaking portion of the RBWT.
 Shutting down the Delaware Aqueduct and connecting the bypass tunnel will temporarily eliminate approximately 50% of the water supply to the in-city distribution system for a period of 6 months to 2 years.
 During this time, existing supplies will need to be optimized, augmented and conserved.
-To prepare for the shut-down of the aqueduct, The New York City Department of Environmental Protection (DEP) is currently developing a large-scale water conservation program targeting a 5% overall reduction in water consumption city-wide by the year 2020.
+To prepare for the shut-down of the aqueduct, The New York City Department of Environmental Protection (DEP) is currently developing a large-scale water conservation program targeting a 50 million gallons per day reduction in water consumption city-wide by the year 2020.
 A major component of the overall Conservation Program, the Toilet Replacement Program (TRP) incentivizes owners of residential buildings to replace older toilets (3.5 gpf or above) with high-efficiency models with flow rates of 1.28 gpf or less.
 This program is expected to generate a 3% reduction in citywide water demand over the next seven (7) years.

 What types of toilets are permitted under the Toilet Replacement Program?